sdecamillis/sdecamillis.github.io/_pages/analytics.md

 ![Python](https://img.shields.io/badge/Python-fff?logo=python&logoColor=3776AB)
 ![NumPy](https://img.shields.io/badge/NumPy-aaa?logo=numpy&logoColor=013243)

+Numerical modelling is a powerful tool for evaluating system performance and supporting informed decision-making.
+While working at Macquarie University on super-resolution imaging, I was asked whether the [lanthanide nanoparticles](/research/#non-linear-response-of-lanthanide-nanoparticles) developed by our research group were suitable for a technique called Non-linear Structured Illumination Microscopy (NL-SIM).
+NL-SIM enhances image resolution by extracting high-frequency spatial information through extensive experimental data and a well-defined data processing pipeline.

+To address this question, I simulated experimental data using an estimated point spread function of [our microscope](/instrumentation/#dual-beam-confocal-microscope) and implemented the NL-SIM reconstruction algorithm based on established methods in the scientific literature.
+This approach confirmed that our nanoparticles were suitable for enabling NL-SIM and demonstrated a fourfold improvement in resolution under the experimental conditions of our imaging system.

+{% comment %}
-Non-linear Structured Illumination Microscopy (NL-SIM) relies on the interference of a series of patterned light applied to a sample, enabling the extraction of information at higher spatial frequencies and thus allowing for image reconstruction with enhanced resolution.
+Non-linear Structured Illumination Microscopy (NL-SIM) relies on the interference of a series of patterned light applied to a sample, enabling the extraction of spatial information at higher frequencies and thus allowing for image reconstruction with enhanced resolution.

 NL-SIM is expected to be a suitable technique for upconversion nanoparticles, considering their strong non-linear emission.
 To evaluate its feasibility, I developed the NL-SIM reconstruction algorithm and conducted numerical experiments to simulate the optimal results achievable with our confocal microscope.
+{% endcomment %}

 >![SIM simulation](/assets/analytics/sim_simulation.png)
->*The NL-SIM algorithm enhances image resolution by extracting information at higher spatial frequencies, analyzing a series of confocal images obtained with patterned illumination.
+>*The NL-SIM algorithm enhances image resolution by extracting information at higher spatial frequencies, starting from a series of confocal images obtained with patterned illumination.
 This technique has been shown to perform effectively with upconversion nanoparticles.*
 {: style="width: 70%; font-size: 0.9rem;"}

 Among the adopted techniques: